-This design guideline includes the selection method of the flow measurement instrument depending on the applications.
-It also assist engineers to size some flow measurement instruments (Orifice plate, Venturi tube, Pitot tube, nozzle, Rotameter, vane meter, positive displacement flow meter and etc) with the engineering calculation, or just key in the require data into the spread sheet provided in this package.
+This design guideline includes the selection method of the flow measurement instrumentation depending on the applications.
+It also assist engineers to size some flow measurement instruments such as an orifice plate, Venturi tube, Pitot tube, Rotameter, vane meter, positive displacement flow meter and others with the engineering calculations, or by utilizing the spread sheet provided in this package.

-All the important parameters use in the guideline are well explained in the definition section which will help the reader understand the meaning of the parameters or the terms.
+All the important parameters use in the guideline are well explained in the definition section which will help the reader understand the meaning of the parameters and terms.